 There are no easy answers when a family member or close friend has a serious illness and you are in college.
 Is it better to be home, or at school?
 What if things get worse?
 How do you make long-term plans?
 How can you best look out for your loved one and for yourself?
 It can make almost everything more difficult.

-For more information about coping with the illness of a loved one and the supportive services available on campus, please watch the following video: Coping with Illness of a Loved One
+This video has more information about coping with the illness of a loved one and the supportive services available on campus.

 How is it Especially Difficult?

 It’s not only that you might be torn between being at school or at home.
 It’s also harder to concentrate—and easier to fall behind.
 Just telling people is hard, especially if they don’t know your loved one.
 And it raises many tough questions: whether you should let your professors know, whether you should go home for a visit or work on your paper, whether you should apply to study abroad, drop a class, or sign up for that OAE trip instead of going home again—whatever, things are going to be more difficult than they would have been.

 What are Some of the Feelings People Have?

 It is natural under these circumstances to feel more stressed.
 It can affect your sleep, make you lose your appetite, or make you nervously eat more than usual.
 It can make you feel tired all the time, anxious, or just numb.
 It can also make you feel:

 - Guilty -- Because you’re “enjoying college” while your loved one is suffering.
 Or because you’re not calling often enough, or you’re calling too often.
 Maybe because you’re spending money while your dad is sick in bed.
 Or because you’re away while your sister has to care for your mom.

 - Scared -- What if grandpa needs another operation?
 Or mom’s cancer recurs?
 What if things get worse just before finals?
 What if they die?